Find out about the responsibilities of becoming a Justice of the Peace.

 - your application is submitted to the Attorney-General or the Attorney-General's delegate for consideration and if approved, you will be recommended for appointment

-- your appointment as a JP is published in the SA Government Gazette (following approval by the Governor).
+- if recommended, your appointment as a JP is published in the SA Government Gazette.

 Written notification of your appointment is sent to you together with an oaths form.